 It's also a time when we see players moving around the island after being released from their original clubs or having a few who decided to hang up their boots to venture into a more stabling career path.

-Sometimes, we shouldn't feel that bit of pity if any player made up their mind to curtain their pro football career, rather we should be happy to see them managed to secure a livelihood, especially in a totally different industry.
+Sometimes, we shouldn't feel that bit of pity if any player made up their mind to curtain their pro football career, rather we should be happy to see them manage to secure a livelihood, especially in a totally different industry.

-Benoit (centre) and Lionel (right) retired in 2012 |
+Benoit (center) and Lionel (right) retired in 2012

 As we can see from here, adequate planning ahead is a must for any local full-time player should one day they suddenly find themselves out of work which was best illustrated in the words of Tampines defender Shaiful Eash in his recent differences with national coach Bernd Stange following the omission of the ace left-footer from the Asian Cup Qualifiers setup in last November.

-Shaiful Esah is upgrading himself |
+Shaiful Esah is upgrading himself

 After all, one can't pin all his post-career hopes on the same field with the harsh reality being that the poorly structured Singapore football scene is deterring everyone from taking the plunge further.